leon0241/leon-latex-notes/README.md

-# UoE Math LaTeX Notes
+# Leon's UoE Math LaTeX Notes

-Typed up Exam Notes for a variety of courses in UoE CompSci and Maths.
+LaTeX lecture notes and exam notes for a variety of courses in UoE CompSci and Maths.
 Feel free to use / fork / customise to your liking

 ## Links to 6-page Exam Sheets!
 - My magnum opus: Fundamentals of Pure Mathematics - [click here!](FPM/notes_colour.pdf)